 Learning from Teaching

-Learning from Teaching credit may be claimed for academic endeavors in both undergraduate medical education (UME) and graduate medical education (GME), , or for learning gained in the experience of being a CME speaker.
+Learning from Teaching credit may be claimed by faculty physicians for academic endeavors in both undergraduate medical education (UME) and graduate medical education (GME), or for learning gained in the experience of being a CME speaker.

 Physician faculty may be awarded credit at a 2-to-1 ratio to teaching/learning time.
 For example, faculty may be awarded 2.00 credits for 1 hour of learning.
-Credits should be rounded to the nearest one-quarter credit.
-Please note that there is a 20.00 credit annual maximum (for 10 hours of learning) for this activity per academic year.
+Credits will be rounded to the nearest one-quarter credit.

-Click here for Learning from Teaching Claim Form for CME "Speaker Credit."
+Click here for Learning from Teaching Claim Form for CME "Faculty Credit"